Choosing a Powered Graver for Stonesetting

 A regular "cheap" hardware store compressor, which is too loud.

 "Silent" oil-free compressors are a good mid-range option but are still nowhere near actually silent.
 An affordable mid-range oil-free compressor like the popular Chicago HUSH20 shown below emits around 50 dB to 60 dB when refilling, which is enough to interrupt a conversation or phone call, and most people would find imposing in the same room.
-You may be able to add an extension hose and run it in a different room, but it's not practical to put it in a soundproof enclosure because the reduced airflow causes it to get hot.
+You may be able to add an extension hose and run it in a different room, in which case the noise is acceptable.
+Sometimes people put these in a soundproof enclosure, which can work, but this generally has a much larger footprint than the compressor itself and needs to be ventilated, otherwise the reduced airflow will cause it to get hot.
 Being oil-free does mean less maintenance, but you still need to drain the tank regularly.

 Chicago HUSH20 oil-free "silent" compressor